-The department does hire student assistants (SAs) and graders to assist with classroom support.
+The department does hire Graduate Learning Assistants (GLAs) and graders to assist with classroom support.
 Read more on these positions below.

 Graduate Position Details

 The Department of Electrical, Computer and Energy Engineering hires graduate students for several roles.
-Additional information is available on the Graduate School website.
+Additional information is available on the ECEE students webpage.